 As well as being a way to help us heal the pain and difficulty in our lives, psychotherapy aims to help us live our lives more fully, give us more freedom to choose how we relate to others and help us connect with what is true and authentic for us.
 When we resolve our own issues we have greater choice and flexibility in how we respond to others and engage in life.

 I am an experienced UKCP accredited psychotherapist and supervisor.
 I have an MA in Core Process Psychotherapy – a mindfulness-based appraoch and have also undertaken a number of additional modular trainings to inform my work.
 I have many years experience of working with the body and bring to my work as a psychotherapist a very inclusive approach; the body is an integral part of exploring what is happening in the here and now.
 This way of working is particularly helpful when working with trauma.

-My work is informed by my experiences of Buddhist-based practices, The Diamond Approach of AH Almaas, Relational Psychotherapy, my commitment to continual professional development and many years of working with clients.
+My work is informed by my experiences of Buddhist-based practices, The Diamond Approach of AH Almaas, Relational Psychotherapy and Psychoanalysis and my commitment to continual professional development and many years of working with clients.

 I served as Chair of ACPP, the professional body representing Core Process Psychotherapists from 2016-2019.
 I am part of a multi-modality professional development group and a member of the Relational School of Psychotherapy.
-I work as a supervisor for the Domestic Violence charity RISE and for the Therapy Works Psychotherapy Training in Pakistan.
+I work as a supervisor for the Domestic Violence charity RISE and for also for Survivors Network.
+I am on the teaching faculty of the Therapy Works Psychotherapy Training in Pakistan and the Bristol Core Process Training in the UK.
 All of my work is supervised and I abide by the UKCP Code of Ethics.

-My practice is based in Brighton and Hove and I offer daytime and evening appointments.
+My practice is based in Brighton and Hove and I also offer online sessions.